schaeferka/k8s-dungeon-crawl/README.md

 - **Dynamic Event Handling**: Game events, like monster creation and destruction, trigger automated infrastructure changes.
 - **Observability**: Prometheus and Grafana provide insights into the game’s state, displaying metrics such as player health, dungeon level, and monster counts.
 - **Cloud-Native Tools**: Integrations with NGINX and Kubernetes controllers make this a fully cloud-native experience.
+- **Modified BrogueCE Game**: The classic rouge-like dungeon crawler BrogueCE was adapted for this project.
+What could be better than mixing classic games with cloud-native technologies?

 ## Getting Started